rhiza-research/nuthatch/README.md

-It also provides a framework for re-using and sharing data-type specific post-processing, and for these data type processors to pass hints to storage backends for more efficient storager and recall.
+It also provides a framework for re-using and sharing data-type specific post-processing, and for these data type processors to pass hints to storage backends for more efficient storage and recall.

 Nuthatch was created to alleviate the comon pattern of data processing pipelines manually specifying their output storage locations, and the requirements of pipeline builders to